echowaves/WiSaw.serverless/README.md

 npm run info prod
 ```

-the automated tests are always executing on test stage and never on prod, if tests pass on "test -- it will work on prod for sure:
+The automated tests are always executing on test stage and never on prod, if tests pass on "test -- it will work on prod for sure:
 ```
 npm run test
 ```

-to run migrations:
+To run migrations:
 ```
 npm run migrate test
 npm run migrate prod
 ```

-to undo one migration:
+To undo one migration:
 ```
 npm run migrate-undo test
 npm run migrate-undo prod